PIPE Networks: PIPE International

 In January 2008, PIPE Networks announced it would be constructing a $200 million international link, known as PPC-1 (Pipe Pacific Cable), from Sydney to Guam.
 The link connects Madang in Papua New Guinea.
 It is operated by a newly formed PIPE subsidiary, PIPE International.

 In April 2008, PIPE Networks entered into a joint venture with New Zealand-based Kordia to build an undersea fibre optic cable between New Zealand and Australia.
 This cable was to be known as PPC-2.
 As of 2024, this link has yet to appear.

 Takeover offer

 In March 2010, shareholders voted to accept a $373 million takeover offer by TPG Telecom Ltd. for $6.30 per share (TPG Annual Report 2010, p48).
 The takeover was subject to approval by the Queensland Supreme Court.
 Shares of TPG rose 11 per cent after the news was released.

+This takeover was approved by the Supreme Court of Queensland on Wednesday, 17th March 2010.